-- 4.4.5 Budget monitoring remained robust at strategic and service levels via the production of monthly financial monitors for cost centre managers.
-The "funds management" system prevents orders being raised against accounts with insufficient budget and provides an affective enhancement to the budget control process. - 4.4.6 Grant Thornton approved an unqualified Statement of Accounts for 2020/21 and it is anticipated this will be repeated in 2021/22.
+4.4.5 Budget monitoring remained robust at strategic and service levels via the production of monthly financial monitors for cost centre managers.
+The "funds management" system prevents orders being raised against accounts with insufficient budget and provides an affective enhancement to the budget control process.

+- 4.4.6 CIPFA have produced a Financial Management Code to support good practice in financial management and to assist fire & rescue and local authorities in demonstrating their financial sustainability.
+The Director of Finance and Procurement has carried out an assessment of the Authority's conformity to the CIPFA Statement of Principles of Good Financial Management.
+No significant areas of weakness have been identified - 4.4.7 Grant Thornton approved an unqualified Statement of Accounts for 2021/22 and it is anticipated this will be repeated in 2022/23.
 A detailed year-end report is presented to the Authority in a clear and understandable format.
-A simplified summary statement of accounts is available on the Authority's Website to ensure the outturn position is communicated effectively to all stakeholders.
+A simplified summary statement of accounts is available on the Authority's website to ensure the outturn position is communicated effectively to all stakeholders.